 Tour 31 Days – Western and Eastern Turkey

 Day 1.
-Istanbul; Arrival to Istanbul.
+Istanbul; Arrival at Istanbul.
 After clearing customs, we will meet.
 Orientation tour, ancient city walls, Yedikule, Golden horn bay and transfer you to your hotel.
 We will have a briefing here and I will give you important information about this complete grand tour.
 Overnight in Istanbul, the unique city in the world to be located on two continents.

 Day 2.
 Istanbul; Early departure at 7.00 visit of the Hippodrome and Blue Mosque then continue to the Yerebatan underground cistern.
 Proceed to the Istanbul Archaeological Museum and see the Sarcophagus of Alexander the Great before visiting the Topkapi Palace.
 Our visit in the Topkapi Palace will be a full visit including the Harem as well.
 A nice view over Istanbul and a beverage will be available in the Palace.
 After the visit of Topkapi we will see the masterpiece of the Byzantine art, St. Sophia.
 The Grand Bazaar will be our next destination.
 We will also visit a baroque style mosque Nuruosmaniye, and a famous Second Hand Book Store Market near Bajazet Mosque while wondering around the Bazaar.